erikm6872/HQ9Perl/README.md

 ## HQ9Perl

-HQ9Perl is a simple HQ9+ interpreter written in Perl.
+As the name implies, HQ9Perl is a simple HQ9+ interpreter written in Perl.

 ## Background